AlonEirew/wikipedia-to-elastic/README.md

 * `src/main/resources/es_map_settings.json` - Elastic index settings (Should probably stay unchanged)

 ### Getting with Docker
-This is the preferred and fastest way to get the elastic index locally
+This is the preferred and fastest way to get the elastic index locally.<br/>
-1) Make sure docker image size is set to at least 180GB size before starting first time process, after process done you can decrease image size back to 70GB (elastic image will be 60GB)
+Before starting this one-time process, make sure docker disk image size is not limited under 150GB.
+Once below one-time process done, you can decrease image size

+1) Pull the image and run it (pulled image is 11GB)

     `#>docker pull aeirew/elastic-wiki`

     `#>docker run -d -p 9200:9200 -p 9300:9300 elastic-wiki`

-2) First time you run the container Elastic Index is still empty, all data is in a compressed file within the image, in order to create and export the wiki data into the elatic index (this may take 2-5 hours depends on hardware) run the following command
+2) The Elastic container index is still empty, all data is in a compressed file within the image, in order to create and export the wiki data into the Elastic index (which takes a while) run the following command

     `#>docker exec <REPLACE_WITH_RUNNING_CONTAINER_ID> /tmp/build.sh`

-3) once done save the new image (you can delete the original one (ie:elastic-wiki) in order to save space
+3) Save to new image (you can delete the original elastic-wiki one)

     `#>docker commit <CONTAINER_ID> <IMAGE_NEW_NAME>`

-4) Thats it! :) to run your image just use the first command with <IMAGE_NEW_NAME>
+4) That's it! from now on run your image using the above `run` command, replace elastic-wiki with <IMAGE_NEW_NAME>

 ### Building And Running From Source